 And all of those decisions are just fine with Romney.

-This article appears in the Jan.
-27, 2011, edition of National Journal Daily.
+This article appears in the January 27, 2011, edition of NJ Daily.